LATAMOCPTECHTEAM/azuredevops-unify-release/README.md

 Unify Relase is a simple build task for Azure DevOps to enable two or more builds from the same source code to trigger a single Release.

-By default if you have a release that get triggered by two different builds, this release will be run for each time one of this builds are completed
+By default if you have a release that get triggered by two different builds (even if those builds are triggered from the same source version), this release will be run for each time one of this builds are completed

 ![Azure DevOps tests](https://github.com/psbds/azuredevops-unify-release/blob/master/docs/unify-release-before.png)